Zaista/arheza/README.md

 Created out of passion for programming, AI, and creativity.

-Used as a final project for the Building AI course.
+Used as a final project for the Building AI course project.

 ## Summary